koyuspace/mastodon/README.md

 Sidebar content (advanced UI): `app/javascript/flavours/glitch/features/getting_started/index.js`

+About page (you may have to add a few lines of CSS code to make it work properly with yours): `app/views/about/show.html`

 And probably many more things that are getting documented soon

 ## Building a Docker image